maptime-ams/literarymaps/readme.md

 Also you can draw the cards by hand or use your computer to make the different elements of your postcard.
 Markers and pens are provided.

-The following links contain tutorials which might be helpfull:
+The following links contain tutorials which might be helpful:

 ##QGIS tutorials
 - https://github.com/maptime/portland/blob/gh-pages/tutorials/Cartographic-Design-Notes-and-Resources-by-Alexa-Todd.md